 “It is in our nature to believe that the weather will improve, that we’ll find our way again, that the fire alarm doesn’t really mean ‘fire!’, or that night won’t fall on schedule.”

 He cites this story from a retired Los Angeles police officer named David Klinger, from his book called Into the Kill Zone.
 One night, while moonlighting as a bank guard, Klinger saw three masked figures with assault rifles run through the foyer of the bank.

 His first reactions:

-- 1. the local SWAT team was practising
+- 1. the local SWAT team is practising

-- 2. they were dressed up for Halloween
+- 2. they are dressed up for Halloween

 Klinger later said, “It was just disbelief!”
 (Mind you, he did recover from his denial in time to shoot at the crooks).